-A recent study by AltoDigital revealed the increasing numbers of workers who look for other jobs while still being employed.
-The question now is: should you do it or not?
+A study by AltoDigital revealed the increasing numbers of workers who look for other jobs while still being employed.
+The question now is: Should you do it or not?

 Of course, there are still reasons why this has become an increasing trend for employees.
 For one, having a job makes an employee more attractive to hiring companies than those looking for employment without present work.
 Per Forbes, Sara Menke, a chief executing of staffing firm in San Francisco, keeping your day job while looking for other opportunities is only logical.
 It makes sense to maintain a steady supply of income until there is a better offer for new employment.
 Having a job while looking for other opportunities also gives employees a leverage to ask for a competitive salary.

 Still, it is a delicate issue to be handled.
 For one, searching for jobs, not just while you’re employed, but while you are at work, might be frowned upon.
 After all, companies expect employees to work at the office during work hours.
 Doing such an activity at work could also have serious consequences such as disciplinary actions or worse getting fired.
 It may be best to avoid using your company’s resources in order to find other opportunities.
 Look for venues outside work such as your house or cafes and use your own devices to do your job search.

 Ethical issues might also arise especially if you are entertaining offers from direct competitors.
 Many companies value integrity and confidentiality a lot.
 An overlap in your current job and your job search may raise questions of commitment and loyalty both in your current company and in your prospects.
 You must weigh things out first and determine if the risk is worth it.

 Some companies do not tolerate this kind of behavior as it reflects disloyalty.
 However, in some cases, the management may make considerations, such as when there is redundancy in positions.
 In that case, according to Ellis Whittam, companies may even give some time off to employees, so they could look for another job.